Tell Your Story

 USO tour

-Although I had almost five years active duty with the army my first contact with the USO occurred during a trip to Korea where I took the USO tour of the DMZ.
-I was very impressed and that started my support of the USO
+Although I had almost five years of active duty with the army, my first contact with the USO occurred during a trip to Korea, where I took the USO tour of the DMZ.
+I was very impressed, and that started my support of the USO

 Robert: USO tour

-Although I had almost five years active duty with the army my first contact with the USO occurred during a trip to Korea where I took the USO tour of the DMZ.
-I was very impressed and that started my support of the USO
+Although I had almost five years of active duty with the army, my first contact with the USO occurred during a trip to Korea, where I took the USO tour of the DMZ.
+I was very impressed, and that started my support of the USO

 Military family

 Our family is a military family.
-My husband a Marine and both of our sons are currently serving in the US Air Force.
+My husband is a Marine, and both of our sons are currently serving in the US Air Force.
 USO has been there for them from the beginning.
-Thank you USO.
+Thank you, USO.

 Lisa: Military family

 Our family is a military family.
-My husband a Marine and both of our sons are currently serving in the US Air Force.
+My husband is a Marine, and both of our sons are currently serving in the US Air Force.
 USO has been there for them from the beginning.
-Thank you USO.
+Thank you, USO.

 A night with Glenn Miller’s Band